Mahesh100/Spring-Java-Framwork/README.md

 ***Model ans View In Spring***
 -ModelAndView is a holder for both Model and View in the web MVC framework.
 -These two classes are distinct in nature.
+- ModelAndView merely holds both to make it possible for a controller to return both model and view in a single return value.